+c.
+The Sherwood city council held a work session on July 26, 2011 and reviewed the 2005 City Charter, made certain changes to update and clarify the language and adapted it to meet the present and future needs of the City.
+The council has continued certain charter provisions added by City voters in 2000 and 2001 including the requirement for voter approval of annexation to the city.

 d.
-The Sherwood city council has reviewed the 2004 LOC model charter made changes and adapted it to meet the present and future needs of the City.
-The council has continued the charter provisions added by City voters in 2000 and 2001.

-e.
 It is in the best interest of the City to submit to the voters a new City of Sherwood Home Rule Charter.